morijx/Raspi_cardiac_wave/Main_GUI_Pi/README.md

 ## Use
 To use the GUI open Main_GUI.py on the Raspberry Pi.
-Make sure all the code is in the same folder as the Main_GUI.py To analyse data on a Computer open the Analysis_GUI.py with all the other files in the same folder.
+Make sure all the code is in the same folder as the Main_GUI.py If any problems occure, make sure the GPIO pins used are correct and that the choosen camera mode is available.

+To analyse data on a Computer open the Analysis_GUI.py with all the other files in the same folder.

 ## Results